Bhutan–India relations: Support

 In 2012–13 fiscal, India's budgetary support to the Kingdom country stood at US$600 million (around ₹30 billion).
 It steadily rose over the years to reach US$985 million (₹61.60 billion) in 2015–16 making Bhutan the largest beneficiary of India's foreign aid.

-Bhutan's Prime Minister, Tshering Tobgay, requested an additional aid package from India worth INR 54 billion (USD 819 million, as per the exchange rates at the time of signing the deal) for his nation during his visit to New Delhi in August 2013.
+Bhutan's Prime Minister, Tshering Tobgay, requested an additional aid package from India worth INR 54 billion (US$819 million, as per the exchange rates at the time of signing the deal) for his nation during his visit to New Delhi in August 2013.
 Five-sixths of this amount (INR 45 billion) has been earmarked for Bhutan's 11th Five-Year plan.
 INR 4 billion was for the pending projects of the previous plan period.
 The remaining INR 5 billion was part of India's "Economic stimulus package" for Bhutan's slowing economy.

 India operates three hydro power projects, of 1,416 MW in Bhutan and three more of 2,129 MW are under construction.
 The third Prime Minister of Bhutan Lotay Tshering secured an aid package of about Nu.45 billion (about $635 million) for the 12th five-year plan in his first overseas visit to India in November 2018.
 During this meeting the tariff rate for the Mangdechhu Hydropower Project plant was also brought under discussion where Lotay Tshering tried to raise the rate to Nu.4.27 but it ended more towards the Indian Government's negotiation price of Nu.4.1.
 The revised tariff rate for the plant was then settled at Nu.4.12.
-The government of Bhutan also received Nu.4Billion for trade facilitation and boosting economic linkages.
+The government of Bhutan also received Nu.4 billion for trade facilitation and boosting economic linkages.

 In 21st century

 Indian Prime Minister Narendra Modi chose Bhutan as his first foreign destination.
 Modi inaugurated the Supreme Court Complex in Bhutan and also promised help to Bhutan on the IT and digital sectors.

 This visit followed an invitation by King Jigme Khesar Namgyel Wangchuck and Tobgay.
-The visit was called by the media as a "charm offensive" that would also seek to check Bhutan-China relations that had recently been formalized.
+The visit was called by the media as a "charm offensive" that would also seek to check Bhutan–China relations that had recently been formalized.
 He also sought to build business ties, including a hydro-electric deal, and inaugurated the India-funded Supreme Court of Bhutan building.
 While talking about the visit, Modi said that Bhutan was a "natural choice" for his first foreign destination because of the "unique and special relationship" the two countries shared.
 He added that he was looking forward to nurture and further strengthen India's special relations with Bhutan.
 His entourage included Foreign Minister Sushma Swaraj, National Security Adviser Ajit Doval and Foreign Secretary Sujatha Singh.
 He was further set to discuss the insurgency in Northeast India, and China.

+In 2024, the King of Bhutan conferred Prime Minister Modi with the Order of the Dragon King, the highest decoration of Bhutan.
+It was the first such award to a non-Bhutanese.